 VLOOKUP with numbers and text

-In the worksheet, the revised formula takes care of the error:
+And the revised formula takes care of the error:

-If you have both numbers and text
+Both numbers and text